Short Course: Change Detection with SfM and GPS/GNSS: Teaching Undergraduates in the Field

 Fieldwork is an integral part of the geosciences and there is a longstanding tradition of teaching field methods as part of the undergraduate curriculum.
 As Earth science research technologies have grown, there is more interest in introducing geodetic methods into field education courses.
 Technology integration into field education has several advantages, including student engagement and workforce development.
 This short course has been developed in response to community interest and input and builds on successful pioneering efforts of UNAVCO community members.

 This short course is for instructors whose courses include at least some field teaching components.
 Summer field camp and academic-year courses with field components both qualify.
 Later-stage graduate students with significant teaching responsibility are also eligible.
-Participants of 2016-18 UNAVCO/GETSI field short courses can apply too.
-(The greatest overlap would be with the 2017 short course.
-Check in with Beth (email below) if you have questions.)
+Participants of 2016-18 UNAVCO/GETSI field short courses may also apply.
+(The greatest overlap would be with the 2017 short course or the 2021 virtual short courses.
+Check in with Beth [email below] if you have questions.)

 A subset of short course participants will be accepted to the Committed Implementation Cohort.
 These instructors will definitely be using geodetic method/s in their teaching in the 15 months following the short course.
 In return for this commitment they will receive some additional funding, engineering support, and priority access to the educational equipment pool.
 Applicants for a cohort position will complete an additional couple questions on the same application form.
 See details below.
 Of course we hope all participants are able to implement geodetic field teaching at some point, but we realize not everyone can commit to doing it right away.